 Sensible proofs contain only informative steps and it is not difficult to avoid uninformative steps.
-There is, however, no guarantee on convergence because the computational complexity of some adaptive consequence sets, viz. where the logic follows the Minimal Abnormality strategy, is $\Pi_1^{1,24}$ Let me be more explicit on convergence.
-There is convergence with respect to the set of Dab-consequences of the premise set.
+There is, however, no guarantee on convergence because the computational complexity of some adaptive consequence sets, viz. where the logic follows the Minimal Abnormality strategy, is $\Pi_1^{1,22}$ Let me be more explicit on convergence.
+There is convergence with respect to the set of Dabconsequences of the premise set.
 There is also convergence with respect to the set of minimal Dab-consequences of the premise set Γ .
 Both sets are recursively enumerable.
 However, there is no convergence with respect to final derivability from Γ .
 Suppose that A is derived on a condition, respectively a set of conditions, that warrants its final derivability with respect to $U(\Gamma)$, respectively $\Phi(\Gamma)$.
-As long as not all minimal Dab-consequences of Γ are derived, it is possible that the derivation of a non-minimal Dab-consequence with respect to final derivability whenever the set of minimal Dab-consequences with respect to final derivability whenever the set of minimal Dab-consequences of Γ is finite.
+As long as not all minimal Dab-consequences of Γ are derived, it is possible that the derivation of a non-minimal Dab-consequence of Γ causes A not to be derived at the stage.
+Needless to say, there is convergence with respect to final derivability whenever the set of minimal Dab-consequences of Γ is finite.